-What makes us joyful?
-What really makes our joy come alive?
+What makes you joyful?
+What really makes your joy come alive?
 These are crucial questions!
 Today’s reflection on Scripture shows us that misguided joy can be deceiving.
 We can often try to find our joy in good things, but Jesus shows us the ultimate source of joy.

 In Luke 10, Jesus sent out seventy-two disciples ahead of Him to go heal the sick and proclaim the kingdom of God.
 When they returned back to Him, Jesus had an important lesson for them to learn.
 The lesson is so timely for us as well!
 To set up Jesus’ teaching, let’s first look at the fruit of their mission.
 The disciples had experienced some fruitful ministry and they were excited about it!

 Pretty awesome stuff!
 The seventy-two saw some fruitful ministry as they went out ahead of Jesus.
 They even had authority over demons!
 Jesus confirmed this by telling them that He could see Satan being defeated.
 Think about how much of a rush this must have been for the disciples!
 Luke tells us that they returned with joy, and rightfully so!
 Jesus wanted them to feel the joy of their victory, but He also wanted to use this opportunity to teach them a deeper truth.

 This is a verse that we cannot skip over or take lightly.
 This is a teaching lesson that we cannot ignore.
 “Yes, it is amazing that you are doing miraculous things in my name,” Jesus was telling them.
 Right in the middle of their celebration, however, Jesus throws them a big curveball with the word, nevertheless.
 “Nevertheless, don’t rejoice in your fruitful ministry.
 Don’t rejoice in your victory over spirits.
 Don’t rejoice in your current mountaintop moments.
 Instead, rejoice that your names are written in heaven.”